cinqict/jenkinsdev/blog1.md

 jenkins.save()
 ```

-Note: We already COPY the `init.groovy.d` directory in our Dockerfile.
+Note: I've already copied the `init.groovy.d` directory in our Dockerfile.
-So when we rebuild and start the image, Jenkins will start with our new project.
+So when i rebuild and start the image, Jenkins will start with my new project.

 ## Dockerfile
 Both the list of plugins and the init.groovy.d scripts will change from time to time.
-Following the [Docker best practices](https://cinqict.github.io/post/christiaan/docker_file_best_practices/) , we should put them at the end of our Dockerfile.
+Following the [Docker best practices](https://cinqict.github.io/post/christiaan/docker_file_best_practices/) , i should put them at the end of my Dockerfile.
-Since downloading plugins takes most time, we only want to do it if really necessary, hence we put the plugins above the init.groovy.d scripts.
+Since downloading the plugins takes the biggest amount of time, i only want to do this if it's really necessary.
+So i've put the plugins above the init.groovy.d scripts.

-We end up with the following Dockerfile:
+I ended up with the following Dockerfile:

 ```dockerfile
 # Extended from https://github.com/jenkinsci/docker/blob/master/README.md